Products, Services, and Data

-- Boundary and Annexation Survey (BAS): The US Census Bureau conducts the BAS annually to collect information about legal boundaries and geographic areas.
-The BAS is used to update and tabulate data for its decennial and economic censuses, and for annual estimates and surveys such as the Population Estimates Program and the American Community Survey.
-COMPASS annually completes the BAS for requesting member agencies.
-More information about the census BAS is available at www.census.gov/geo/partnerships/bas.html.
+- Boundary and Annexation Survey (BAS): The US Census Bureau conducts the BAS to update legal boundaries and geographic areas for surveys and the decennial census.
+COMPASS annually completes the BAS for member agencies.
+More information about the census BAS is available at https://www.census.gov/programs-surveys/bas.html.

 - Local Update of Census Addresses (LUCA): The LUCA is a program to update the official residential address list.
 COMPASS completed the LUCA update in 2018 to enable the Census enumeration and canvassing for the 2020 Census.
 More information about the census LUCA is available at: https://www.census.gov/programs-surveys/decennial-census/about/luca.html